TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 Although automatic dependency detection works most of the time, there may be specific cases for which you want to define dependencies manually.
 You can do so in the `MODEL` DDL with the [dependencies property](./overview.md#properties).

 ## Conventions

 SQLMesh encourages explicitly specifying the data types of a model's columns through casting.
 This allows SQLMesh to understand the data types in your models, and it prevents incorrect type inference.
 SQLMesh supports the casting format `<column name>::<data type>` in models of any SQL dialect.

 ### Explicit SELECTs

 Although `SELECT *` is convenient, it is dangerous because a model's results can change due to external factors (e.g., an upstream source adding or removing a column).
 In general, we encourage listing out every column you need or using [`create_external_models`](../../reference/cli.md#create_external_models) to capture the schema of an external data source.

 If you select from an external source, `SELECT *` will prevent SQLMesh from performing some optimization steps and from determining upstream column-level lineage.
 Use an [`external` model kind](./model_kinds.md#external) to enable optimizations and upstream column-level lineage for external sources.

+### Encoding

+SQLMesh expects files containing SQL models to be encoded according to the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) standard.
+Using a different encoding may lead to unexpected behavior.

 ## Transpilation

 SQLMesh leverages [SQLGlot](https://github.com/tobymao/sqlglot) to parse and transpile SQL.
 Therefore, you can write your SQL in any supported dialect and transpile it into another supported dialect.

 You can also use advanced syntax that may not be available in your engine of choice.
 For example, `x::int` is equivalent to `CAST(x as INT)`, but is only supported in some dialects.
 SQLGlot allows you to use this feature regardless of what engine you're using.